bahlo/plextube/README.md

   ghcr.io/bahlo/plextube
 ```

-plextube will automatically download the last two weeks of videos and delete the ones that are older.
+plextube will automatically download the last two weeks of videos.

 In Plex, create a library of the type `Other Videos`.
 Go to Settings → Agents and make sure `Local Media Assets` is the topmost agent for Movies → Personal Media.